top of page

 Simon Cocozza

-This is all the demos & 4 days of spectating (No training included)
+This is all the demos & 4 days of spectating (No riding included)

 Day 2-5

-• Your scheduled 1–1, paired, or group session with the selected instructor
+• Your scheduled 1–1, paired, or group session or training with the selected instructor

 • Full spectator access for that day, allowing you to observe other lessons and clinics across arenas